jungaretti/jungaretti.com/README.md

 # My Website

 My favorite photos and projects.
-Built with Astro, Tailwind CSS, and Vercel.

 ## Getting Started

-Clone this repo, install its dependencies, and start a local server.
+Clone this repo.
+Install its dependencies. `npm run dev` a server!

 ```sh
 # Use the version of node from .nvmrc